gusutabopb/aioinflux/docs/usage.rst

 HTTPS/SSL
 ^^^^^^^^^
-Aioinflux/InfluxDB uses HTTP by default, but HTTPS can be used by passing ``ssl=True`` when instantiating ``InfluxDBClient``.
+Aioinflux/InfluxDB uses HTTP by default, but HTTPS can be used by passing ``ssl=True`` when instantiating :class:`~aioinflux.client.InfluxDBClient`.
 If you are acessing your your InfluxDB instance over the public internet, setting up HTTPS is `strongly recommended <https://docs.influxdata.com/influxdb/v1.6/administration/https_setup/>`__.